 Birth, Death, Burial Certificates

-Available: Anyone may request a copy of a person's birth certificate at the local office of the Civil Registry (http://www.registrocivil.cl/).
+- Available: Anyone may request a copy of a person's birth certificate at the local office of the Civil Registry (http://www.registrocivil.cl/).
 The request will be granted immediately if the subject's name, date and place of registration, and identity card number are provided.
 Failure to provide complete information will lead to delays.
-The Consular Section only accepts birth certificates with parents names included
+Hand written certificates are not accepted.
+The Consular Section only accepts birth certificates with parents names included.

 The Certificado de Defuncion is issued by the Civil Registry (www.registrocivil.cl) of the place where the death occurred, and is the only legally valid evidence of a death occurring in Chile.
 The certificate details the time and cause of death and bears the signature and seal of the Civil Registrar.
 There may be a fee for this service.